GrzegorzKozub/interview/README.md

 ## Languages

 - When should we use async programming?
 What do compilers do with async/await?
-- In a web app or API, why is high memory allocation bad?How to avoid it?
+- In a web app or API, why is high memory allocation bad?
+How to avoid it?
 - What's the advantage of TypeScript over JavaScript?
 - Which problems with Object Oriented Programming are tackled by Functional Programming?
 - How do you feel about statically vs. dynamically typed programming languages?